Liniarc/rshell/README.md

 ### Bugs
 #####rshell
-Does not support piping, control characters, assignment operators, etc.

-Does not output errors if it is unable to find a command

-Ignores "empty" commands.
-e.g. `;echo 5` will not give an error and simply print out `5`

 Short-circuit of `&&` and `||` will short-circuit all remaining commands even if remaining commands would normally be executed e.g. `true || echo 1; echo 2` will not run `echo 2` This is different from the Bash terminal would create sub operators such that the command would run as `(true || echo 1); echo 2` which would call `echo 2`